ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-cript that duplicates the last line of the file iacta
+cript that deletes all the regular files (not the directories) with a .js extension